 NYU Advances in Dermatology- https://med.nyu.edu/dermatology/education/events-conferences/advances-dermatology

 The Memorial Sloan Kettering Cancer Center Dermoscopy Course- https://mskcc.cloud-cme.com/default.aspx?P=0&EID=20512

 The department encourages and supports our residents to present at local and national meetings and one travel grant is provided during each year of residency.

-Second year dermatology residents may elect to partake in an intramural elective in one of the following fields: plastic surgery, oculoplastic surgery, vascular surgery, rheumatology or infectious disease.
+First year dermatology residents may elect to partake in an intramural elective in one of the following fields: plastic surgery, oculoplastic surgery, vascular surgery, rheumatology, pathology, etc.